-Microsoft has often come out with some of the coolest PC accessories, specially in the wireless section.
-Microsoft Arc Touch is a premium PC accessory with an unique design and aimed at users who travel often.
+Microsoft has often come out with some of the coolest PC accessories, especially in the wireless section.
+Microsoft Arc Touch is a premium PC accessory with a unique design and aimed at users who travel often.
 Arc Touch Mouse succeeds it’s predecessor, the Arc Mouse and is Microsoft’s answer to Apple’s hugely popular Magic Mouse.

 On turning on the mouse, you will see a green light on top which indicates the battery level (it turns amber when the battery is low).
 You will also see the BlueTrack light at the bottom.
 The BlueTrack technology ensures that you can use the arc touch mouse virtually on any kind of surface.

 Having my PC sent for repair, meant testing the Arc Touch Mouse on my iMac!
 No, Microsoft doesn’t support Arc Touch Mouse on Mac, but Parallels Desktop came to the rescue.
 The installation was simple and straightforward.
 There were no drivers to be installed on top of Windows 7.
 The mouse was instantly recognized and sprung into action.